halon-extras/language-detection/README.md

 **Returns**

 The language as a string.
+On error an exception will be thrown.

 **Example**